 Option 1: Report through the university

 Saskatoon Police Service (or other police services outside of Saskatoon) will provide information relating to such things as filing a complaint, the criminal investigation process, and the likelihood that a criminal charge may be laid.
-When a report of sexual assault or sexual misconduct is made to the police, the police and crown prosecutor make the final decision regarding how and whether the allegation moves forward.

 Preservation of information, material and medical evidence

 Anyone involved in an incident of sexual assault or sexual misconduct including individuals who are reporting, who are witnesses in the incident, or who are responding to the report are encouraged to preserve all information and material evidence relating to the incident.
-To make the collection of forensic data easier, the person who experienced the victimization should not shower, bathe, change or throw away clothes, disturb the area of occurrence, brush teeth, or comb hair.
-Other examples of information and material evidence include, but are not limited to, electronic communications (e.g., e-mails and text messages), photographs, and bedding.
+To make the collection of forensic data easier, the person who experienced the sexual violence should not shower, bathe, change or throw away clothes, disturb the area of occurrence, brush teeth, or comb hair.
+Other examples of information and material evidence include, but are not limited to, electronic communications (e.g., emails and text messages), photographs, and bedding.

 What happens after you report